Remote Learning Support

 Supplemental Instruction is canceled for the remaining of the semester.
 All FLY Program appointments will be held remotely with Learning Specialists.

 The Collab Lab will be providing virtual support for software assistance with the Adobe Suite, the iLife Suite, and the Office Suite.
-See their website for PDF tutorials and Hoonuit video tutorials.
+See their website for PDF tutorials.
 Ask questions or request a WebEx session through Collab Lab chat.

 How can I access e-resources?